MIKHILSAI/TurfPlay/README.md

 7. Open a pull request describing behavior changes, configuration changes, and test results.

 Do not include `.env`, `.env.local`, credentials, real customer data, generated secrets, or production email recipients in a pull request.

-## 📸 Screenshots

-Screenshots are not currently stored in the repository.
-Suggested captures for future documentation:

-- Login and signup
-- Customer dashboard
-- Facility and time-slot selection
-- Booking details and price breakdown
-- Cancellation/rescheduling preview
-- Membership plans
-- Assistant text and voice interaction

 ## 📜 License and Author